 What makes this program different is that we take more care to moderate the volume of things like squatting, overhead work, jumping, and more to ensure recovery is possible from day to day.
 Depending on the Phase, we also provide “Maintenance” pieces that include mobility and accessory work to help keep your body healthy.

-The Teens program is for younger Misfits, athletes who are in the 14/15 or 16/17 age group, who are looking to push into the top 10% of athletes worldwide with the ultimate goal of competing at the CrossFit Games.
+The Teens program is for younger Misfits, athletes who are in the 14/15 or 16/17 age group, who are looking to push into the top 10% of their age group worldwide, with the ultimate goal of competing at the CrossFit Games via the Age Group Online Qualifier.

 This program is specifically tailored for the needs of a developing young athlete.
 With this program, we are principally concerned with movement quality and efficiency, creating a solid foundation of strength and conditioning.